SylvainEstebe/cognitive_distortion_project/README.md

 # 🪐 NLP Project: Data-Driven taxonomy for cognitive distortion

 This repository holds the code for the project for Natural Language Processing (S2023).
-It contains a script called data-driven-taxonomy which allows for interactive exploration of a cluster of negative thought.
+It contains the script of analysis.
+You can use the interactive exploration of a cluster of negative thoughts on this dashboard: https://cognitive-distortion-d.onrender.com/

 ### ⏭ Workflows

 ![image](https://github.com/SylvainEstebe/cognitive_distortion_project/assets/75991758/e101cc02-f95c-46ee-94cf-69fa1af4eca3)

-## Description of the data
+## Description of the dataset
-To demonstrate the functionality of the package as collection of lyrics from danish songs from 10 artists were scraped from Genius.com.
-Up to 5 songs from each artist were scraped, but only the danish songs were saved.

 | thought | original_label |
 | ----------------- | -: |